Jatin-1111/hey-humans-frontend/README.md

 ### Coding Standards

-- Use TypeScript for type safety
+- Use JavaScript for type safety
 - Follow ESLint + Prettier configuration
 - Write meaningful commit messages
 - Add tests for new features